-The ‘cool’ dog, from a street food cart – and complete with cult following.
+This is the ‘cool’ dog, from a street food cart – complete with cult following.
 Great bun-to-sausage ratio.
-Our squidgy bun was dwarfed by a whopping NY style sausage: a pork dog with a springy middle and delicately smokey casing.
+The squidgy bun is dwarfed by a whopping NY style sausage: a pork dog with a springy middle and delicately smokey casing.
 You can currently find Big Apple’s best bits being served out of Cole & Son’s Deli on Caledonian Road.

 Okay, not a ‘destination dog’, but still the best cinema sanger in town.
-Our finger bun had a non-speaking part: the star was the sausage.
-Dense yet bouncy, it was beautifully seasoned, with just the right level of spice kick.
+The finger bun has a non-speaking part: the star is the sausage.
+Dense yet bouncy, it’s beautifully seasoned, with just the right level of spice kick.
 Served with sauerkraut and sweet mustard.

 The second Herman branch in Soho is more of a fast-food joint than the Villiers Street original, but it’s a more inviting space, with extra seating.
 Wherever you choose to eat them, though, the sausages are sehr gut.
 Imported from the Schwarzwald (Black Forest), they use high-quality pork, have juicy, springy middles, and a proper smack when you bite.
 What’s more, they’re served, traditional-style, in ‘proper bread’ – here using chewy baguettes.